melonakos/arrayfire/ACKNOWLEDGEMENTS.md

 under Contract Numbers W31P4Q-14-C-0012 ("Real-time Characterization of Variable-rate Streaming Data," Phase I), W31P4Q-15-C-0008 ("Real-time Characterization of Variable-rate Streaming Data," Phase II), and W31P4Q-18-C-0068 ("ArrayFire-ML:  An Accelerated Open Source Machine Learning Primitives Library," Phase II).
-Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the DARPA SBIR Program Office.
+Any opinions, findings and conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the DARPA SBIR Program Office.